SWEET-creator/Virtual_Kawaii_Girl/README.md

-# Virtual cute girl project
+# Virtual Kawaii girl project

 ## about
 The purpose of this project is to create a "Virtual Kawaii Girl" (VKG) as an interactive AI model.